linrunner/tlp-doc/usage/tlp.rst

 * ThinkPads with two batteries: the battery controller can only handle one battery at a time; while discharging one battery with this command the other battery can neither be charged nor discharged
-* When encountering problems, see the FAQ: :ref:`faq-battery-features`
+* When encountering problems, see the FAQ: :doc:`/faq/battery`

 Recalibrate battery on AC power
 """""""""""""""""""""""""""""""